The best way to heat up pizza is by using a real pizza oven. This method will make your pizza taste like new.

 Many pizza lovers mistakenly assume that a pizza is fine to leave out of the fridge for longer when it’s kept in the box it came in.
 Unfortunately, that cardboard box provides zero protection from bacteria that grow on pizza left to sit at room temperature.

 According to the United States Department of Agriculture, cooked food, like pizza, shouldn’t sit at room temperature for more than two hours.
 If it has been sitting at room temperature for longer than two hours, it should be thrown away.
 This is because bacteria that are known to cause various illnesses breeds the most at temperatures between 40- and 140-degrees Fahrenheit.

 But it looks and smells fine, so it’s still good right? – No. Pathogenic bacteria don’t usually change the smells, appearance, or taste of the food they breed on.

 If you’re left with uneaten pizza after a meal, either toss it or store it in the fridge within two hours to prevent food-borne illnesses.

 SummaryPizza shouldn’t sit at room temperature for longer than two hours.
 Leaving pizza at room temperature for too long creates a breeding ground for pathogenic bacteria: the kind of bacteria that will get you sick.

 Once you discover that you can effectively reheat pizza, you’ll want to order more than enough so that you can have leftovers to eat later.
-But with food safety in mind, it’s important to properly store your leftover pizza so that you can safely enjoy it the second time around.
+But with food safety in mind, it’s essential to store your leftover pizza properly so that you can safely enjoy it the second time around.

 SummaryThe safest way to store leftover pizza is in a single layer in a covered storage dish.
-Avoid stacking your pizza and be sure to consume it within 4 days if it’s stored in the fridge or 1-2 months if it’s stored in the freezer.
+Avoid stacking your pizza, and be sure to consume it within six days if it’s stored in the fridge or within three months if it’s stored in the freezer.